Application Porting

 While packaging Rust programs you need to know where the main executable is located in the Cargo project, to do this you need to verify the Cargo.toml files of the project.

-A Rust program can have one or more Cargo packages to build, see some common assumptions below:
+A Rust program can have one or more Cargo packages to build, read the common assumptions below:

 Beyond these common source code organization, there are special cases.